eliabntt/GRADE-RR/README.md

 # GRADE-RR or how to Generate Realistic Animated Dynamic Environments for Robotics Research
-## Project developed with Isaac Sim 2021.2.1

-## Isaac 2022 branch is updated --- Only for the main paper_simulation script and the helper code.
-Will finish that in a while.
+## Isaac 2022.2.1 branch is updated --- Only for the main paper_simulation script and all the utils scripts.

 This repository contains the code of GRADE.